MalavikaPrakash05/The-Final-Commit/README.md

-# 🛠️ PROJECT TITLE: [INSERT YOUR CREATIVE TITLE HERE]
+# 🛠️ PROJECT TITLE: [E-CIVIL CANTEEN INITIATIVE]

 ## Idea Abstract

-**[INSERT CONCISE 2-3 SENTENCE SUMMARY HERE]** *Example: Our solution is a simple, real-time ordering system built for the Civil Canteen using Firebase.
-It provides students with a seamless ordering interface and gives staff immediate order verification tools.*
+**[INSERT CONCISE 2-3 SENTENCE SUMMARY HERE]** *Example: My initiative is to create an e-civil canteen with membership payment.
+It also involves parttime jobs for students .
+It also empowers the non-malayali community of CET.*

 ---